scribal-io/lanyon-jh-test/_posts/2021-06-11-app-store-customer-relationship.md

 <!--excerpt-->

 Analysis of courtroom arguments in the Epic Games v.
 Apple case focused mainly on the fees of up to 30% taken by Apple from developers.
-Pricing power is one of the important indicators of Apple's platform, but another critical one is ownership of the relationship between an app developer and its customers.
+Pricing power is one characteristic of a monopoly, but another important factor influencing a company's ability to compete is ownership of the relationship with its customers.

 As Marco Arment, one of the best known indpendent app developers for the iOS platform, pointed out [in a recent blog post](https://marco.org/2021/06/03/developer-relations) -